Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 • New Age Thought: Draws on esoteric traditions to explore spirituality beyond organized religions.

-• Personal Transformation: Inner alchemy is emphasized as the path to self-realization.
+• Personal Transformation: Emphasizes inner alchemy as a path to self-realization.

 Understanding and Manipulating Reality

-• Reality as Multilayered: Alchemists and esoteric practitioners saw reality as consisting of visible and invisible dimensions.
+• Reality as Multilayered: Alchemists and esoteric practitioners saw reality as composed of visible and invisible dimensions.

-• Principle of Compliance: The idea that physical changes can reflect spiritual transformations.
+• Principle of Correspondence: The idea that physical changes can reflect spiritual transformations.

 Manipulation Techniques